The Program Requires

-If a course needs to be repeated the student must reapply and pay the application fee.
-Grading is based on the assignments and tests of the repeated course.
-Previously completed coursework will not be applied to fulfill the requirements of the new (repeated) course.
+If a course needs to be repeated, grading is based on the assignments and tests of the repeated (new) course.
+Previously completed coursework will not be applied to fulfill the requirements of the repeated (new) course.

 The school adheres to the refund policy required by the State of Colorado, Department of Higher Education, Private Occupational Schools.
 Students not accepted to the school are entitled to all monies paid.
-Students who cancel this contract by notifying the school within three (3) business days are entitled to a full refund of all tuition and fees paid Students who withdraw after three (3) business days, but before the Start Date are entitled to a full refund of all tuition and fees paid except the maximum cancellation charge of $150.00 or 25% of the contract price which ever is less.
-In the case of students withdrawing after the Start Date the school will retain a cancellation charge plus a percentage of tuition and fees, which is based on the percentage of lessons completed as described in the table below.
+Students who cancel this contract by notifying the school within three (3) business days are entitled to a full refund of all tuition and fees paid Students who withdraw after three (3) business days, but before the Start Date are entitled to a full refund of all tuition and fees paid except the maximum cancellation charge of $150.00 or 25% of the contract price whichever is less.
+In the case of students withdrawing after the Start Date the school will retain a cancellation charge plus a percentage of tuition, which is based on the percentage of lessons completed as described below.
 The refund is based on the last date of recorded attendance.

 - The student may cancel this contract at any time prior to midnight of the third business day after signing this contract.